-When you craft the perfect title for your essay or article, every little detail counts, including the capitalization of words like “against.”
-Dive into the nitty-gritty of title capitalization rules across popular styles like Chicago, MLA, APA, and AP.
+When you craft the perfect title for your essay or article, every little detail counts, including the capitalization of words like "against."
+Look at the nitty-gritty of title capitalization rules across popular styles like Chicago, MLA, APA, and AP.
 Understanding these standards can lift your title game, ensuring your work stands out professionally and adheres to the guidelines that educators and publishers often require.
 Get ready for a clear breakdown that will arm you with the knowledge to master title capitalization once and for all.

 When writing titles, whether you capitalize the word "against" depends on the style guide you're following.
 In Chicago and MLA styles, prepositions - no matter their length - are typically lowercase in titles unless they are the first or last word.
 However, the APA style guide suggests capitalizing all words with four letters or more, which includes "against."
 Finally, the AP style favors capitalizing conjunctions and prepositions of more than three letters, so "against" would be capitalized.